YOUTH

 Depending on the selected seasonal cycle:

-Fall Cycle: Practices run from September through mid-December, followed by a January tournament in Dallas, Texas at AT&T Stadium
+• Fall Cycle: Practices run from September through November, followed by a December tournament in a selected NFL facility with NFL FLAG.

-Winter Cycle: Practices run from mid-January through March, followed by an April NFL Flag tournament hosted at an NFL stadium
+• Winter Cycle: Practices run from January through March, followed by an April NFL Flag tournament hosted at an NFL facility.

 Tournament selection is made collaboratively once official schedules are released and based on what best fits the team and families.